CSchoel/arbitrary-but-fixed/_posts/2021-05-30-ai-explained-with-k-nearest-neighbors.md

   before the scenarios invoked by singularity doomsday priests.
 Probably only a very small proportion of the population actually has a realistic impression of what AI is and what it can and cannot do.
-With this post I want to make my contribution to change that using an AI algorithm that is so simple that everyone can understand it.
+With this post I want to make my contribution to change that using an AI that is so simple that everyone can understand it.
 categories:
 - artificial intelligence